'Politics is pop culture news': In the Trump era, political news is everyone's beat - Digiday

 In December, Teen Vogue writer Lauren Duca wrote a scathing opinion column about Donald Trump, “Donald Trump Is Gaslighting America” that went viral.
 Millennial-aimed sites Bustle and Mic are using new funding in part to build their politics coverage.
 The New Yorker is looking for writers who can flow between the worlds of politics and culture.

 Politics and pop culture have long been intertwined, but it’s true more than ever in the era of Trump.
 As such, publications of all editorial stripes are capitalizing on audiences’ interest, deploying more staffers to capitalize on readers’ interest in the Trump election and its aftermath.
-Data from Chartbeat, which measures article production and consumption across hundreds of online publishers, found that beyond Election and Inauguration Day spikes, showed a rise in both political coverage and readership (see chart below).
+Data from Chartbeat, which measures article production and consumption across online publishers, found that across a sample of thousands of publishers, there was a rise in both political coverage and readership (see chart below).

 “Politics is dominating the conversation in a way we haven’t seen for a long time,” Bustle editor Kate Ward said.
 “Pretty much everyone wants to talk about it on a daily basis.”